Other common name(s): none

 What is the history behind it?

 Music has been used in medicine for thousands of years.
 Ancient Greek philosophers believed that music could heal both the body and the soul.
-Native Americans have used singing and chanting as part of their healing rituals for millennia.
-The more formal approach to music therapy began in World War II, when U.S. Veterans Administration hospitals began to use music to help treat soldiers suffering from shell shock.
+Native Americans and many other indigenous peoples have used singing and chanting as part of their healing rituals for millennia.
+The more formal approach to music therapy began in World War II, when U.S. Veterans Administration hospitals began to use music to help treat soldiers suffering from “shell shock”.
 In 1944, Michigan State University established the first music therapy degree program in the world.

 What is the evidence?